KuzyWoozy/SC2_PPO_distributed/README.md

 Note that **pip** may throw a recommendation to update warning, however this should be <ins>ignored</ins> as the installation script downgrades pip to satisfy specific dependencies.

 # Evaluating a model locally:
 The repository provides the best trained model on *DefeatZerglingsAndBanelings* for evaluation, as the default setting.
+Note that the visualizations will not be rendered realtime and hence will be fast, this is due to a limitation of PySC2 which is unable to render realtime and remain deterministic.
+Hence with the realtime setting results are not reproducible, and is thus avoided.

 1. `(Optional) Select model in configs/evaluate_config.py using the 'CHECK_LOAD' parameter and adjust the environment with 'MINIGAME_NAME' if necessary.`
 2. `make eval_defeatZergsAndBanes`